Polls help you make decisions and progress discussion to an outcome.

 There are many types of decision tools in Loomio and many ways to use them.

 As people vote, they can give a reason why they have voted this way.
-You can all see where everyone else stands on the matter, and why.
-And then, if the proposal is still open, you can change your response.
+You can see where everyone else stands on the matter, and why.
+If someone contributes some new information or a strong opinion you can change your vote, if you wish.

 In this way you can use proposals to prompt people for a response, uncover new information, and build shared understanding - to help your group make a better, more informed decision.

-A proposal and associated discussion, creates its own record of how the decision came about.
+A proposal and associated discussion, creates a record of how the decision came about.

 - Assign a category tag

-- Describe the proposal or poll question, and how you want people to vote
+- Describe the poll question, and how you want people to vote

 - Invite people